 October

-With memories of the dreadful Hong Kong summer finally passing by, October swoops in as one of the best months to travel to Hong Kong.
+With memories of the dreadful Hong Kong summer finally passing by, October swoops in as an ideal month to travel to Hong Kong.
 The humidity once again becomes manageable, and the streets become ripe for exploration.

 As most of the northern hemisphere starts pulling out their warmer gear, Hong Kongers hit the outdoors to enjoy the beauty of the fall weather.